cunhajessica/cunhajessica/README.md

-- 🧐 Developing myself as a Data Scientist
+- 🧐 Developing myself as a Data Scientist and Software Developer

 - 🎓 I’m an undergraduate student of Analysis and Systems Development at Faculdade La Salle